HighnessAtharva/help/docs/how-to/cluster-onboarding.md

 ## Go To Manage Clusters

-**Step 1**: Navigate to Manage Cluster from Settings Tab: From this page we can onboard the clusters running in various cloud platforms like GCP,AWS and Azure.
+**Step 1**: Navigate to Manage Cluster from Settings Tab: From this page we can onboard the clusters running in various cloud platforms like GCP, AWS and Azure.
 We can onboard locally setup clusters using an cloud option.
 To onboard cluster select onboard now option

 ![alt text](./images/cluster-onboarding/image-1.png)